NicoloCavalli95horses/KMS-web-testing/content/01 Notes/logic workflow bypass.md

 ## Mutable URL or JSON parameters

 If the user or action state is contained in client-side parameters (e.g. step=3), an attacker can simply modify the parameter and simulate an unauthorized step.
+See [[parameter tampering]]

 ---
 #### References